muritane/coordination-architecture/load-bearing_theory_stack.md

 Because environments drift, all compression is provisional.

-Systems operate in recurring regimes:
+Systems cycle through recurring regimes:

 1. optionality preservation (where margin exists),
-2. compression (discard safe distinctions),
+2. compression (discard executable distinctions),
 3. exploitation (cheap repeated execution),
 4. redesign (reintroduce discarded distinctions).

 Redesign authority cannot be fully expressed through settled metrics, as metrics encode the closure being revised.

 Redesign authority tends to reside structurally at boundaries: exception paths, external couplings, interfaces, or regions where execution can be interrupted without global failure.
+It is often emergent or accidental rather than assigned.

 Failure to redesign when error patterns violate assumed invariants is a primary collapse mode.

 ---

-## Where Values Appear (Descriptive)
+## Where Values Appear

+### (Descriptive)

 Values appear through compression decisions:

-- which distinctions were discarded,
+* which distinctions were discarded,
-- when they were discarded,
+* when they were discarded,
-- where redesign authority resides,
+* where redesign authority resides,
-- what survived energy depletion and repetition.
+* what survived energy depletion and repetition.

 Values are not injected.
 They are the residue of irreversible abstraction that survived execution.

-This does not deny the role of deliberation; it specifies where deliberation ceases to bind execution.
+This does not deny deliberation.
+It specifies where deliberation ceases to bind execution.

 This claim is descriptive, not normative.